-The Head of Corporate Services is also NIPEC's designated 'Personal Data Guardian' and any hard copy information which may contain sensitive data i.e. personal addresses is stored in a secure filing room, with access limited to only those staff members who need to use the data.
+The Head of Corporate Services is also NIPEC's designated 'Personal Data Guardian' and any hard copy information which may contain sensitive data i.e. personal addresses is stored in secure filing, with access limited to only those staff members who need to use the data.
 Also, any records which are stored electronically are password protected.